 “Show Package Contents” Unavailable?
 Extract .pkg Files Without Installing Them

-Continuing on with the theme of inspecting the contents of app installers, you can also extract package files and sort through their contents without actually installing them.
-To do this, you can often just right-click on a pkg file and select “Show Package Contents” – but that isn’t always displayed.
-Assuming that option is unavailable, we can extract .pkg files using a command line tool called pkgutil that is bundled with OS X, which is what we’re going to focus on here.
+There are actually two ways to do this.
+The first is quite easy and available from the Mac Finder, it is well known by advanced users: you can often just right-click on a pkg file and select “Show Package Contents” – but that isn’t always displayed.
+Assuming the Show Package Contents option is unavailable, we can extract .pkg files using a command line tool called pkgutil that is bundled with OS X, which is what we’re going to focus on here.

 pkgutil --expand /path/to/package.pkg /output/destination/